rootisgod/rootisgod/content/posts/2021/2021-08-04-A-Quick-Guide-to-MicroK8s-And-Learning-Kubernetes.md

 ## Reset!

 If you want to go back to square one just run the reset command again.
 Local development is dead easy, you could even script everything to get a rudimentary local pipeline going.
-The possiblities are endless.
+The possibilities are endless.
 Have fun!

 # Next Steps